1973 at a glance:

 Favorite Albums of 1973

 1973 was the year I discovered many diverse bands, and dove deeper into the headwaters of Prog Rock.
 Prog was now getting stronger and more sophisticated.
-Bands like Gentle Giant, The Mahavishnu Orchestra, Yes, & Genesis, were turning out high-quality works.
-Yes were reaching their peak.
+Bands like Gentle Giant, The Mahavishnu Orchestra, Yes, & Genesis, were turning out high-quality gems.
+Yes was reaching a career peak.
 Gentle Giant's first album showed me how sublime, surreal, and talented one band could be.
-The Mahavishnu Orchestra had me spellbound, and I went to see them 3 times in concert.
+The Mahavishnu Orchestra was another interesting act; it had been said of them: "you either love them, or you hate them—there's on in-between."
+At first I hated them; but after a few listens, they had me spellbound.
+I even went to see them three times in concert.

 During this period, I was a longhair, a freak, a head; The Mahavishnu John McLaughlin looked exactly like a straight.
 In fact, he looked like a minister.
 He had short cropped hair, and he wore all white.
 Seeing pictures of him made me not want to listen to the records.
 It wasn't until I first heard him play that the hook went in irrevocably deep.
 John Mclaughlin played guitar with an insane, lightning fast style.
 What a surprise he was.
 He taught me one very valuable lesson: what we see isn't always what we see.